paulasamir16/Fortify/Fortify101.md

 <br/>

 ## Key Components and Features
-> There are 3 main features offered by OpenText Fortfiy
+### There are three main features offered by OpenText Fortfiy

 **Dynamic Application Security Testing (DAST)**
 + It helps organizations identify and remediate security vulnerabilities in their web applications.
 Fortify DAST conducts dynamic analysis by simulating attacks against running web applications to detect common security flaws such as SQL injection, cross-site scripting (XSS), insecure authentication mechanisms, and more.